robertsweetman/module_3/mdbook/src/3_digital_and_data_network_security_proposal.md

 ## Deploy additional code checks to examine GitHub commits for passwords

-There are also tools that can be added for automated secret scanning (Gitguardian.com, 2025) because even if you delete a secret from a commit it'll remain in the git history and unless you change it something in your environment could be compromised.
+Automated secret scanning (Gitguardian.com, 2025) can be added because even if you delete a secret from a commit it'll remain in the git history and therefore accessible.

+## Check AWS Lambda crates for malicious code

+Recently spoof emails, proportedly from the Rust Foundation, led to attempts to corrupt some Rust libraries (Rogers, 2025).
+Developers must make conscious checks on libraries used to build applications nowadays.
+Rust has mitigations the library manifest requires packages to pin version numbers but this attack vector is definitely not a solved issue.

 ## Increase and enhance AWS Lambda logging